Western Australia Skilled Nomination Program (190) - Immigration to Australia with an occupation on the WA Skilled Occupation List

 - Only deal with licensed immigration agents.
-Intergate Emigration has a fully licensed adviser - Katrin Maja O'Flynn.
-You can view her details on the official Migration Agents Authority website here.
+Intergate Emigration has three fully licensed advisers.
+You can view their details here.

 - Do not be fooled by Australian DIBP Offshore ID numbers.
 These numbers are not a sign of an agent outside of Australia being licensed or having the backing of the Australian government.
 A DIBP number is issued for administrative purposes only to agents outside of Australia.
 In short, the agent you're dealing with is not registered and are not backed by MARA.

 The golden rule?
 If you cannot find an agent on the MARA website, do not deal with them.

 Take the first step by booking a FREE initial assessment.
 It's the only way to find out if you qualify to work and live in Australia.

 MARA Licensed Agents